 This goal is in process.
-[Reported in February 2017]

-Time Period Sidewalk Improvements PROW Compliance Rate
+Time Period me Period Sidewalk Improvements PROW Compliance Rat

 Calendar Year 2014 N/A 46%

 Calendar Year 2015 12.41 miles 47.3%

 In order for this data to be reliable and valid, it is reported one year after the end of the reporting period.